Gravitational waves in ultra-slow-roll and their anisotropy at two loops: Integral results

 Eq.\,(\ref{eq:delta_phi_eom}) can be solved analytically if $\nu^2$ is taken as a piecewise-constant function and we impose Bunch-Davies initial conditions \cite{Ballesteros:2024zdp}.
 We model the field evolution by using a sequence of five phases of constant (positive or negative) $\nu^2$.
 In the first phase the field is in slow-roll with $\nu=3/2$.
 During the second phase we have $\nu^2<0$ (and therefore imaginary $\nu$) so that $\eta$ increases to a large, positive value, leading to an ultra-slow-roll phase with constant $\eta\gtrsim 3/2$.
 During the fourth phase, $\nu^2$ takes a large, positive value so that $\eta$ decreases until the final constant-roll phase in which $\eta<0$.\footnote{In \cite{Ballesteros:2024zdp}, the final stage was taken as a second slow-roll phase instead.} The solution to eq.\,(\ref{eq:delta_phi_eom}) is then

 where $J$ and $Y$ are Bessel functions and the coefficients $\alpha_k$ and $\beta_k$ can be found by imposing continuity of the solutions and their derivatives between transitions.
 We have taken $H$ as constant for simplicity, and $aH=-1/\tau$.
 We denote the duration of the USR phase as $\Delta N$, and the duration of the transitions in and out of USR, which we take to be equal, as $\delta N$.
 The values of $\eta$ during the USR phase and the subsequent CR phase are denoted by $\eta_{\rm USR}$ and $\eta_{\rm CR}$, respectively.
 In our numerical calculations we take $\epsilon=10^{-3}$ in the far past, and $H^2=8\pi^2\epsilon A_s$ with $A_s=2.2\times 10^{-9}$.
+The evolution of the slow-roll parameters in shown in Fig.\,\ref{fig:pars_ref}.

 This model has two significant advantages.
 One is that it allows us to control the smoothness of the transitions in and out of USR and the total duration of the phase.
 Another one is that it allows us to perform the time integrals in all loop calculations immediately.
 By writing out the piecewise $\nu^2$ in terms of step functions, it is straightforward to show that